Student loans in the United States: Student loan asset-backed securities (SLABS)

 FFELP and private loans are bundled, securitized, rated, then sold to institutional investors as student loan asset-backed securities (SLABS).
 Navient and Nelnet are two major private lenders.
 Wells Fargo Bank, JP MorganChase, Goldman Sachs and other large banks package and sell SLABS in bundles.
 Moody's, Fitch Ratings, and Standard and Poor's rate SLAB quality.

 The Asset-Backed Security (ABS) industry received financial relief in 2008 and in 2020 through the Term Asset-Backed Securities Loan Facility (TALF) program, which was created to preserve the flow of credit to consumers and businesses, including student loans.
 In 2020, critics argued that the SLAB market was poorly regulated and could be headed toward a significant downturn, despite perceptions that it was low risk.

 Repayment and default

+Defaulting on a loan happens when repayments are not made for a certain period of time as defined in the loan's terms of agreement, typically a promissory note.
+For federal student loans, default requires non-payment for a period of 270 days.
+For private student loans, default generally occurs after 120 days of non-payment.

+As of 2025, outstanding federal student loan debt exceeded $1.6 trillion.

 Metrics

 The industry metrics are repayment rate and default rate, such as the one-, three-, five-, and seven-year default rates.
 DOE's College Scorecard includes the following repayment statuses: